 It's adventure time!
-Here are six exciting things to do in Pulau Ubin to make the most of your day.
+Here are seven exciting things to do in Pulau Ubin to make the most of your day.

 Want a day trip with a difference?
 It’s worth heading over to Pulau Ubin, a rustic island located just off the East Coast of Singapore.
 It’s home to Singapore’s last authentic kampung (village) and one of the most unique cultural experiences you can enjoy beyond the city.
 The bumboat ride is fun, the cycling is a good laugh, and there’s plenty of nature to see on the little island – plus, the whole shebang is affordable!
 Here’s what to do on your adventurous day out.

 Pulau Ubin: What to bring and how to get there

 Two things you need in your arsenal of island necessities: sunscreen and insect repellent.
 The sun’s rays in non-forested areas can be seriously intense, so don’t skimp on the layers of sun protection for your face.
 You’ll want to spritz on insect repellent generously to stave off pesky mosquitoes, too.
 And, to relieve those bites, a tube of Mopiko or SuuBalm will come in handy.

 The fun begins at Changi Village Ferry Terminal.
 Arrive early in the morning to avoid spending the bulk of your day under the scorching afternoon sun.
 A one-way trip to the island will cost you $4, and will only depart when 9 to 12 passengers are in line.
 There’s an additional cost of $2 if you bring a bicycle along.
 Want to skip the waiting?
 The ferryman will take your group for a fee of $48.